Thoughtscript/academic_papers/README.md

 ```
 * Structure Constrained Ontology
 ```
 Old paper discussing the relationship of Truth, phenomena, and Models.
 I argue that there is no symbol grounding - our concepts, language, and lingusitic frameworks are implicitly united.
+There are only relationships between linguistic modalities.
 ```
 * An Ontology of Language
 ```
 Ontology is essential to language.
-Ontology of linguistic items.
+I present an ontology of linguistic items.

 **Automated Philosophy**:
 ```